bbauska/meta-react-basics/README.md

 </details>

-Notice that editing the form doesn't work yet.
-There is a console error in the sandbox above explaining why:
+<p>Notice that editing the form doesn't work yet.
+There is a console error
+in the sandbox above explaining why:</p>

 <h4>Console</h4>

-You provided a \`value\` prop to a form field without an \`onChange\` handler.
-This will render a read-only field.
+<p>You provided a \`value\` prop to a form field without an \`onChange\`
+handler.
+This will render a read-only field.</p>

-In the sandbox above, ProductTable and SearchBar read the filterText and inStockOnly props to render the table, the input, and the checkbox.
-For example, here is how SearchBar populates the input value:
+<p>In the sandbox above, ProductTable and SearchBar read the filterText and
+inStockOnly props to render the table, the input, and the checkbox.
+For example, here is how SearchBar populates the input value:</p>

 ```
 function SearchBar({ filterText, inStockOnly }) {